 - This recipe goes very quickly, so ensure everything is measured, close by, and ready to go.

-- Please be very careful as the candy mixture gets extremely hot.
+- Please be very careful, as the candy mixture can get extremely hot.
 Wear oven mitts and keep your arms covered.
 Take precautions to keep children and pets away while you are making candy.

-- Don’t skip the step in heating the baking sheet while making the candy.
+- Don’t skip the step of heating the baking sheet while making the candy.
 The heated surface helps spread the candy by tilting and shaking the baking sheet.

 Store and Freeze